brennanbrown/enjoyment-work/index.md

 ## Attribution

-This project is built on [**Simply Jekyll**](https://github.com/raghuveerdotnet/simply-jekyll) by [Raghuveer S.](https://github.com/raghuveerdotnet) a simple yet highly functional jekyll-based theme that combines the best of different worlds.
+This project is built on [**Enjoyment work**](https://github.com/raghuveerdotnet/simply-jekyll) by [Raghuveer S.](https://github.com/raghuveerdotnet) a simple yet highly functional jekyll-based theme that combines the best of different worlds.
 It is a minimal and distraction free theme that strives to provide maximum value all without holding back on any essential features that a user would benefit from or would desire for.

 ### Features